 The \$520,000 interest bearing, full recourse loan partly relates to the individual's participation in the Company's Employee Share Option Plan.
-Loans are secured against the shares.
+Part of the secured shares were sold in repaying the advance.
+Board approved to write off the remaining balance.
 A second unsecured interest bearing, full recourse loan of \$30,000 was advanced to an individual in 2012.
 Loans are repayable should employees leave the Company.
 None were written down during the year.